file9.ai

 Military and Security

-The Faroe Islands do not have regular military forces or conscription, with defense responsibilities falling under the Danish military's Joint Arctic Command, which coordinates defense operations for the islands.
+The Faroe Islands do not maintain regular military forces or conscription; defense responsibilities lie with Denmark.
+The Danish military's Joint Arctic Command is responsible for the defense coordination of the islands, with a contact element situated in Torshavn.

 Energy